Food co-ops homepage

 Paper-based systems

 This involves using a note book or record sheets to write down orders, amounts sold, and customer details.
-You can buy pre-printed cash books from many stationers.
-But you may need to have to have several different books to record different information.
+You can buy pre-printed cash books from many stationers - but you may need to have to have several different books to record different information.

 The other disadvantage is that as everything has to be handwritten it could also take a lot of time to fill in, especially if there are a lot of members.
 It may also be more open to error due to misreading the information or adding up wrong.

-Excel spreadsheets
+Excel or Google Sheets spreadsheets

 The advantages with using a computer-based spreadsheet are that the data is in a standardised format and it can be e-mailed to different people involved in the food co-op.
 It is also possible to cut and paste information from other spreadsheets, for example catalogues from wholefood suppliers.